GluuFederation/flex/docs/admin/admin-ui/dashboard.md

 # Dashboard

-After successful authentication, the administrator is taken to the Dashboard.
-The dashboard brings an organized presentation of crucial details in one place adding to the convenience of users in tracking and analysis.
+After successful authentication, the administrator is taken to the dashboard.
+The dashboard brings an organized presentation of crucial details in one place adding to the convenience of users in tracking and analysis of auth server and other details.

 ![image](../../assets/admin-ui/dashboard.png)